Inhalation: Mechanism

 Inhalation begins with the contraction of the muscles attached to the rib cage; this causes an expansion in the chest cavity.
 Then takes place the onset of contraction of the thoracic diaphragm, which results in expansion of the intrapleural space and an increase in negative pressure according to Boyle's law.
 This negative pressure generates airflow because of the pressure difference between the atmosphere and alveolus.

 The inflow of air into the lungs occurs via the respiratory airways.
 In health, these airways begin with the nose.
 It is possible to begin with the mouth, which is the backup breathing system.
 However, chronic mouth breathing leads to, or is a sign of, illness, and there is no mucus in the mouth to trap unwanted substances unlike the nostrils.
-They end in the microscopic dead-end sacs (alveoli) always opened, though the diameters of the various sections can be changed by the sympathetic and parasympathetic nervous systems.
+They end in the microscopic dead-end sacs (alveoli) always opened, though the diameters of the various airways can be changed by the sympathetic and parasympathetic nervous systems.
 The alveolar air pressure is therefore always close to atmospheric air pressure (about 100 kPa at sea level) at rest, with the pressure gradients that cause air to move in and out of the lungs during breathing rarely exceeding 2–3 kPa.

 Other muscles that can be involved in inhalation include: